Constrained Probabilistic Mask Learning for Task-specific Undersampled MRI Reconstruction: Abstract

 \section{Abstract}

-Undersampling is a common method in Magnetic Resonance Imaging (MRI) to subsample the number of data points in k-space and thereby reduce acquisition times at the cost of decreased image quality.
-In this work, we directly learn the undersampling masks to derive task- and domain-specific patterns.
-To solve this discrete optimization challenge, we propose a general optimization routine called \berm: A fully probabilistic, differentiable, versatile, and model-free framework for mask optimization that enforces acceleration factors through a convex constraint.
-Analyzing knee, brain, and cardiac MRI datasets with our method, we discover that different anatomic regions reveal distinct optimal undersampling masks.
-Furthermore, \berm\ can create undersampling masks that maximize performance in downstream tasks like segmentation with networks trained on fully-sampled MRIs.
-Even with extreme acceleration factors, \berm\ yields reasonable performance while being more versatile than existing methods, paving the way for data-driven all-purpose mask generation.
+Undersampling is a common method in Magnetic Resonance Imaging (MRI) to subsample the number of data points in k-space, reducing acquisition times at the cost of decreased image quality.
+A popular approach is to employ undersampling patterns following various strategies, e.g., variable density sampling or radial trajectories.
+In this work, we propose a method that directly learns the undersampling masks from data points, thereby also providing task- and domain-specific patterns.
+To solve the resulting discrete optimization problem, we propose a general optimization routine called \berm: A fully probabilistic, differentiable, versatile, and model-free framework for mask optimization that enforces acceleration factors through a convex constraint.
+Analyzing knee, brain, and cardiac MRI datasets with our method, we discover that different anatomic regions reveal distinct optimal undersampling masks, demonstrating the benefits of using custom masks, tailored for a downstream task.
+For example, \berm\ can create undersampling masks that maximize performance in downstream tasks like segmentation with networks trained on fully-sampled MRIs.
+Even with extreme acceleration factors, \berm\ yields reasonable performance while being more versatile than existing methods, paving the way for data-driven all-purpose mask generation. \footnote{\textbf{Code:} https://github.com/saiboxx/bernoulli-mri}